Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 #### Checks and Validations

-A worksheet that runs "cleanly" will have checked that:
+A worksheet that runs *cleanly* will have checked that:

-Nodes are "architecturally allowed" to connect to each other.
+* Nodes are *architecturally allowed* to connect to each other.

 	* No overlapping ports specified.

 	* Node connections can be made at the appropriate speeds.

-A clean run will have the following sections:
+In addition, a clean run will have the following sections:

 * SHCD Node Connections – A high level list of all node connections on the system.